imsolost/insidious-bird/README.md

 # insidious-bird

+## Instructions
+This is a networked-multiplayer game based on Flappy Bird

+To play this game, first start your server with npm start.
+To get your computer's network name, look in SystemPreferences/Sharing.
+You should see a name along the lines of [ComputerName].local.
+Open up a browser and go to `localhost:3000` to start the game.
+Space lets you jump, and W... makes things easier.
+To play with other people, have someone else use your computer's network name like so `[ComputerName].local:3000`

+You should see a rainbow sheep appear on your version of the game when someone else goes to that address, or refreshes their page.
+When they jump in their game, you will see the rainbow sheep jump in your game.

+(Unfortunately, the games do not sync up, so each computer sees separate games.
+It works best if everyone watches the same screen.)

 ## Description

 Use a Flappy Bird Clone to make a networked game that includes simultaneous multiplayer and saving a user's game data to a postresql database.